michael2012z/BitBible/markdown/JPS/files/2Sam.md

 7. And the anger of HaShem was kindled against Uzzah; and G-d smote him there for his error; and there he died by the ark of G-d.

-8. And David was displeased, because HaShem had broken forth upon Uzzah; and that place was called Perez-uzzah,That is, The breach of Uzzah. unto this day.
+8. And David was displeased, because HaShem had broken forth upon Uzzah; and that place was called Perez-uzzah,

 9. And David was afraid of HaShem that day; and he said: 'How shall the ark of HaShem come unto me?'